ccphan/ccphan.github.io/source/_posts/2014-09-06-adding-description-and-keyword-meta-tags-to-octopress.markdown

 ---
 layout: post
-title: "Adding  description and keyword meta tags to Octopress"
+title: "Adding  description and keywords meta tags to Octopress"
 date: 2014-09-06 00:23:58 +0900
 comments: true
 categories: Octopress
+escription: Adding meta description and keywords Octopress
+keywords: Octopress, meta tags
 ---
 Octopress does not setup description and keyword meta tags.
 So you'll need to make a few changes.
 <!-- more -->